All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Clark Howard Inc.

 Remember, just because you’d like to downgrade your card doesn’t necessarily mean that your card issuer will be willing to go along with it.
 Each person’s credit situation is unique, and each card issuer is going to handle these requests a little bit differently.

 The best course of action is to communicate your desire with your card issuer and explore the options they give you.
-We’re in some uncharted financial waters as a result of COVID-19, so card issuers may be more flexible than usual.

 While a phone call is perfectly acceptable for doing this, money expert Clark Howard actually prefers to use online chat options with the credit card companies.